List of The Sopranos characters: Vito Spatafore

 In 2001, in the Season 3 finale episode "Army of One", after Jackie Aprile Jr. had gone into hiding because he and his friends robbed Ralph Cifaretto's card game to gain notoriety, Tony and Ralph agree that Aprile Jr. must be killed.
 Vito performs his first on-screen murder by shooting Jackie Jr. in the back of the head.
 In 2002, in the Season 4 episode "Whoever Did This", Tony kills Cifaretto after he figures that Ralph was responsible for the death of their prized racehorse Pie-O-My for insurance money.
 Vito is subsequently promoted to capo of the Aprile Crew, as he was second-in-command.
 In 2004, in the Season 5 episode "Unidentified Black Males", Vito was caught in the car of a security guard giving him oral sex early one morning at the Esplanade construction site by Meadow's boyfriend, Finn DeTrolio.
 Vito intimidates Finn into silence.

 By the Season 6 premiere "Members Only" in 2006, Vito has lost over 160 pounds to appear in a weight-loss commercial.
+In the same episode it is revealed that he and Phil are in laws through his marriage to Phil's cousin Marie.
+When Tony's hospitalised after Junior shoots him, he courts the backing of Capo Larry Barese, that if Tony should not make it that he should takeover the family.
+Larry is intrigued, Vito is also dismayed at having to share the proceeds of a robbery with Carmella which she sees on his and Paulie's faces when they leave.
+He also attempts to claim Eugene Pontecorvo's bookmaking operation, but is stopped by Bobby's claim and Silvio's ruling.
+The leadership idea ultimately ceases after Bobby informs everyone Tony will make it, disappointing him and Larry.
 In the episode "Mr. & Mrs. John Sacrimoni Request", during the wedding of Johnny Sack's daughter, Allegra, Vito claimed he was not feeling well, and he and his family left the wedding.
 Back at home, Vito informed his wife he had to "make some collections."
 Later, that night, while making a collection at a gay bar, two Lupertazzi family associates saw Vito in leather chaps dancing and kissing a man.